Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-For most classes there are corresponding `generated derived classes`_ that contain reimplementations of the class's virtual methods.
+For most classes there are corresponding :ref:`generated derived classes
+<ref-derived-classes>` that contain reimplementations of the class's virtual
+methods.
 These methods (which SIP calls catchers) determine if there is a corresponding Python reimplementation and call it if so.
 If there is no Python reimplementation then the method in the original class is called instead.

 This directive is used to specify handwritten code that replaces the normally generated call to the Python reimplementation and the handling of any returned